romaninsh/dorm/docs/src/1-dataset.md

 # Data Sets

 Traditional ORMs operate with records.
 If you have used SeaORM or Diesel - you need to temporarily "un-learn" those.
-DORM syntax may look similar, but it's very different to the classic ORM pattern:
+Vantage syntax may look similar, but it's very different to the classic ORM pattern:

-1. **DORM operates with Data Sets**.
+1. **Vantage operates with Data Sets**.
 A set can contain either a single record, no records or a huge number of records.
 Set represents records in remote database (or API) and does not store anything in memory.

-2. **DORM executes operations remotely**.
+2. **Vantage executes operations remotely**.
 Changing multiple records in ORM involves fetching all the records, modifying them and saving them back.
-DORM prefers to execute changes remotely, if underlying DataSource supports it.
+Vantage prefers to execute changes remotely, if underlying DataSource supports it.

-As a developer, you will always know when DORM interacts with the database, because those operations are async.
-Majority of DORM operations - like traversing relationship, calculating sub-queries - those are sync.
+As a developer, you will always know when Vantage interacts with the database, because those operations are async.
+Majority of Vantage operations - like traversing relationship, calculating sub-queries - those are sync.

 ## `sql::Table` and `sql::Query`

-DORM implements sql::Table and sql::Query - because we all love SQL.
-However you can define other data sources - such as NoSQL, REST API, GraphQL, etc. Those extensions do not need to be in same crate as DORM.
+Vantage implements sql::Table and sql::Query - because we all love SQL.
+However you can define other data sources - such as NoSQL, REST API, GraphQL, etc. Those extensions do not need to be in same crate as Vantage.
 For the rest of this book I will only focus on SQL as a predominant use-case.

-DORM is quite fluid in the way how you use `table` and `query`, you can use one to compliment or create another, but they serve different purpose:
+Vantage is quite fluid in the way how you use `table` and `query`, you can use one to compliment or create another, but they serve different purpose:

 1. `sql::Table` has a structure - fields, joins and relations are defined dynamically.